keystonejs/keystone/packages/fields/src/types/Virtual/README.md

 ### Server-side queries

 The `item` argument to the resolver function is the raw database representation of the item, so related items will not be directly available on this object.
-If you need to access data beyond what lives on the `item` you can execute a [server-side GraphQL query](/docs/discussions/server-side-graphql.md) using `context.executeGraphQL()`.
+If you need to access data beyond what lives on the `item` you can execute a [server-side GraphQL query](/docs/discussions/server-side-graphql.md) using `context.graphql.raw()`.

 ```js
 const { Virtual } = require('@keystone-next/fields-legacy');